 The way a lot of people memorise stuff is to make a long list of prompts, then repeatedly run down the list checking that they can recall each item.
 This is how I started off memorising Chinese characters.
 I lasted about two days.

 If the list is long, by the time you’ve gone through it once you’ve probably forgotten half of the items on the way.
-This is obviously crap.
+This is less than ideal.

 Spaced learning: a better way